Politics of Iran: Budget

 Iran's budget is established by the Management and Planning Organization of Iran and then proposed by the government to the parliament/Majlis.
 Once approved by Majlis, the bill still needs to be ratified by the Guardian Council.
 The bill will be sent back to the parliament for amendments if it is voted down by the Guardian Council.
 The Expediency Council acts as final arbiter in any dispute.

 Following annual approval of the government's budget by Majlis, the central bank presents a detailed monetary and credit policy to the Money and Credit Council (MCC) for approval.
 Thereafter, major elements of these policies are incorporated into the five-year economic development plan.
 The 5-year plan is part of "Vision 2025", a strategy for long-term sustainable growth.

-A unique feature of Iran's economy is the large size of the religious foundations (called Bonyads) whose combined budgets make up more than 30% that of the central government.
+A unique feature of Iran's economy is the large size of the religious foundations, called Bonyads, whose combined budgets make up more than 30% of that of the central government.

 Setad, another organization worth more than $95 billion, has been described as "secretive" and "little known".
-It is not overseen by the Iranian Parliament, as that body voted in 2008 to "prohibit itself from monitoring organizations that the supreme leader controls, except with his permission".
-It is, however, an important factor in the Supreme Leader's power, giving him financial independence from parliament and the national budget.
+It is not overseen by the Iranian Parliament.
+In 2008, Parliament voted to "prohibit itself from monitoring organizations that the supreme leader controls, except with his permission".
+It is an important factor in the Supreme Leader's power, giving him financial independence from parliament and the national budget.

 The National Development Fund of Iran (NDFI) does not depend on Iran's budget.
 But according to the Santiago Principles, NDFI must coordinate its investment decisions and actions with the macro-economic and monetary policies of the government of Iran.